oci-landing-zones/.github/profile/README.md

 Both starting points take advantage of the Terraform modules with complete and secure blueprints (e.g., Quickstart, Zero-Trust, SCCA, One-Operating Entity, Multi-Operating Entities, Multi-Tenancy, etc.) that can be also used to create your landing zone blueprint.

-**Extensions** and **Workloads** are coming soon, adding incremental capabilities and enabling pluggable workloads on top of any landing zone blueprint, respectively.
+**Extensions** and **Workloads** add incremental capabilities and enabling pluggable workloads on top of any landing zone blueprint, respectively.

 ## Get Started